This post contains affiliate links

 For me, I was just happy to get a nicer room because all I really had to do was to enter my email address.
 Remember, your hotel wants to be all-inclusive and keep you on their grounds so as you spend your money at their poker tables.
 Don’t be shy, don’t be afraid to ask about your freebies.

 Always look for a hotel that offers free airport shuttle services.
 We could not find one in our price range.
 Our cab ride from the airport to the Treasure Island hotel was 25$ each way.
-I also normally look for breakfast to be included.
+I always look to see if breakfast is included, for a family that equates to huge savings.
 I couldn’t make that option work because we narrowed our hotel search to a specific location and specific dates.
 But, if you can get those two items included you will save a ton of money.